Doll Me Up (Chapter 4): Growing the business

 Chapter 3: Marketing

-Chapter 4: Growing up
+Chapter 4: Growing the business

 Chapter 5: Family life